 - Whether the cancer has spread to other areas of the body (metastasised).

-Magnetic resonance imaging (MRI) scan is another type of scan you may be offered.
-It is often used to detect spread of cancer to the brain or bones.
+A magnetic resonance imaging (MRI) scan is often used to detect the spread of cancer to the brain or bones.

 What are the treatment options for lung cancer?

 Treatment options which may be considered include surgery, chemotherapy and radiotherapy.
-The treatment advised for each case depends on various factors, such the site of the primary tumour in the lung, the type of cancer, the stage of the cancer (how large the cancer is and whether it has spread) and also your general health.
+The treatment advised for each case depends on various factors, such as:

 The types of treatment regimes for SCLC and NSCLC can be very different.